grurniClasses/telegram-bot-hackathon-udi-and-moty-s-bot/README.md

-# 🚧 YOUR BOT NAME HERE
+# My Shopping List Bot

 ## The Team
-- 🚧 Participant 1 Name
-- 🚧 Participant 2 Name
-- 🚧 Participant 3 Name
+- Udi
+- Moty

 ## About this bot